ManchiLearning/eda-with-python-and-pandas-project/README.md

 # Exploratory Data Analysis With Python and Pandas Guided Project

-This repository contains the content presented in the guided project from the Coursera Project Network: Exploratory Data Analysis with Python and Pandas.
+This repository hosts the materials covered in the Coursera Project Network's guided project: "Exploratory Data Analysis with Python and Pandas."

 In this project, you will learn: